- Asset-Backed Commercial Paper

 |Admitted||1989, England & Wales; 1996, Gaikokuho Jimu Bengoshi, Japan|

-Angus Duncan is a member of the Capital Markets Department and a partner in the London office of Cadwalader.
+Angus Duncan is a partner in the Capital Markets Group, resident in the London office.
 His practice focuses on finance transactions with a particular focus on securitisations of a range of assets including loans, consumer receivables, real estate and hedge fund interests.
-Angus' practice also focuses on the developing area of insurance-linked securities including catastrophe bonds, sidecars, industry loss warranties and privately placed transactions with respect to catastrophe, mortality and longevity risk using the capital markets.
+Angus' practice also focuses on insurance-linked securities including catastrophe bonds, sidecars, industry loss warranties and privately placed transactions with respect to catastrophe, mortality and longevity risk using the capital markets.

 Angus joined Cadwalader in May 2005, having spent 11 years at Allen & Overy, nine as a partner.
 He worked in Tokyo from 1996-2000, managing the office from 1998-2000.
 Whilst in Tokyo he was a leading participant in the capital markets and played a key role in the development of the Japanese securitisation markets.
 He sat on the board of the British Chamber of Commerce in Japan from 1998-2000.